passionate about good food

 tomato chutney, pickled vegetables

-from Headshaw Farm, 4 hour shoulder, pea mash, pureed neeps, kale, mint crumb
+from Headshaw Farm, loin, slow cooked shoulder, pea mash, pureed carrots, kale, mint crumb

-from Johnny, saddle, stalkers pie, dauphinoise, parsnip puree, roast beetroot, wild mushrooms
+from Johnny, saddle, braised shoulder, dauphinoise, parsnip puree, purple sprouting, wild mushrooms

 fish from Eyemouth, white fish, crab, shrimps, tomato